BeckhamB/RetroFPS/README.md

 # RetroFPS

 Unreal Engine Version Used:
-2022.1.16f1
+5.1.1

 Assets Used:
-Sand Textures Pack
-Tileable Bricks Wall
-Toony Tiny People
+Various assets

 Controls:
-Mouse - Look - Sensitivity may be high!
+Mouse - Look
 WASD - Move
+P - Pause Game
+Left Click - Fire Weapon
-P - Swap Camera
+1 - Swap to Pistol
-X - Open Ping Wheel
-(All actions below are included in the ping wheel)
-Z - Move to pinged location
+2 - Swap to Rocket Launcher
-R - Return to player
+3 - Swap to Shotgun

-Use of both Blueprints and C++ Classes within the build
+Use of both Blueprints and C++ Classes within the build, further explained in report